Taynuilt railway station: History

 Taynuilt station opened on 1 July 1880, when the Callander and Oban Railway was extended from Dalmally to Oban.

 The station is laid out with two platforms, one on either side of a crossing loop.
 There are two sidings on the south side of the station.

-On 11 January 1987, the crossing loop was altered to right-hand running.
-The original Down platform has thus become the Up platform, and vice versa.
-The change was made in order to simplify shunting at this station, by removing the need to hand-pump the train-operated loop points to access the sidings.

 Facilities

 Facilities at the station are basic, consisting of shelters on both platforms, a bench on platform 2, bike racks and ca car park adjacent to platform 1 and a help point on the wall of the old signal box.
 All of the station has step-free access.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.